andifalk/cloud-security-workshop/labs/initial/product/README.md

 }
 ```

-## Step 5: Run the product server application
+## Step 6: Run the product server application

-Now we are ready to start the product server.
+Now we are ready to re-start the product server.
 Select the class _com.example.ProductApplication_ and run this (use the right mouse button in your IDE or the spring boot dashboard if applicable).

 To test the REST Api (http://localhost:9090/server/products) of the running product server we will use